alezly/APInoteapp/README.md

 # APInoteapp

-API with Express and sequalize
+API with Express and sequalize (in process)